SAP/ui5-tooling/docs/pages/Configuration.md

     and applies only to projects defining [Specification Version](#specification-versions) 2.0 or higher.

-Define your projects framework dependencies.
+Define your project's framework dependencies.

-Your projects framework configuration you must define whether you want to use the OpenUI5 or the SAPUI5 framework.
-Also see our [documentation on the differences between OpenUI5 and SAPUI5](./SAPUI5.md#differences-between-openui5-and-sapui5).
+In your project's framework configuration you must define whether you want to use the OpenUI5 or the SAPUI5 framework.
+For more information, see our [documentation on the differences between OpenUI5 and SAPUI5](./SAPUI5.md#differences-between-openui5-and-sapui5).

 **SAPUI5**
 ```yaml